clemj21/PeopleApp/README.md

 - The application is designed to run inside of Visual Studio.
 The .sln file has been provided.
 - Seed the database using EF Migrations.
 Migration files are included.
 From the Package Manager console run: **update-database**
+- Entity Framework is used for the model to talk to the database
 - Web server URL : http://localhost:64884/
 - People Search Web UI:  http://localhost:64884/index.html
   - Bootstrap
   - AngularJS
 - People Search REST API: http://localhost:64884/api/people
 - Unit Tests: PeopleApp.Tests/PeopleControllerTest
+- See the Wiki for the PowerShell convenience scripts